MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex5_Sensitivity_Labels.md

 # Exercise 5 - Manage Sensitivity Labels

-In the labs of this course, you will assume the role of Joni Sherman, a System Administrator for Contoso Ltd.
+In this lab you will assume the role of Joni Sherman, a System Administrator for Contoso Ltd.
-Your organization is based in Rednitzhembach Germany and is currently implementing a sensitivity plan to ensure that all employee documents in the HR department have been marked with a sensitivity label as part of your organizations information protection policies.
+Your organization is based in Rednitzhembach, Germany and is currently implementing a sensitivity plan to ensure that all employee documents in the HR department have been marked with a sensitivity label as part of your organizations information protection policies.

 ### Task 1 Enable support for sensitivity labels